KarlGusta/KarlGusta/README.md

 ---

 I'm a passionate software engineer focused on building real-world solutions that combine **AI**, **Web3**, and **modern cloud infrastructure**.
-I’ve worked on everything from fintech apps to AI-powered platforms, DeFi projects, NFT marketplaces, and data-driven backend systems.
+I’ve worked on everything from fintech apps to AI-powered platforms, DeFi projects, Bitcoin Lightning projects, and data-driven backend systems.

 ### 🔧 Tech Stack